 8i Acquisition 2 Corp.
 Announces Approval of Business Combination and Ability of Shareholders to Withdraw Ordinary Shares Tendered for Redemption

-Singapore, Nov.
+/EIN News/ -- Singapore, Nov.
 10, 2022 (GLOBE NEWSWIRE) -- 8i Acquisition 2 Corp.
-LAX the "Company"))), a special purpose acquisition company, announced today that all proposals presented to shareholders at the special meeting of shareholders held on November 10, 2022 at 10:00 a.m.
-Eastern Time relating to the Company's business combination with EUDA Health Limited were approved by shareholders.
-Holders of Company's ordinary shares that elected to redeem shares in connection with the Company's special meeting of shareholders may withdraw such redemption requests by no later than 5:00 p.m.
+(NASDAQ: LAX, the “Company”), a special purpose acquisition company, announced today that all proposals presented to shareholders at the special meeting of shareholders held on November 10, 2022 at 10:00 a.m.
+Eastern Time relating to the Company’s business combination with EUDA Health Limited were approved by shareholders.
+Holders of Company’s ordinary shares that elected to redeem shares in connection with the Company’s special meeting of shareholders may withdraw such redemption requests by no later than 5:00 p.m.
 Eastern Time on November 11, 2022.
 Based on a total of 8,195,770 ordinary shares tendered for redemption in connection the special meeting of shareholders as of 5 p.m. on November 8, 2022, the final redemption price is $10.0837 per share redeemed.

 About 8i Acquisition 2 Corp.